Dyspersja/Java-Sha256/README.md

 As you can see, they are filled with values that are impossible to predict, and changing even one more zero to a one in that block would completely alter above values.

-## Step 9: Prepare the initial hash value for the new set of words
+## Step 9: Prepare the initial hash value for the new set of words.

 In this step, we begin the actual computation of the hash value.